CopernicaMarketingSoftware/Documentation/Yothalot/helloworld.md

      */
     function reduce($key, Yothalot\Values $values, Yothalot\Writer $writer)
     {
-        // total number of occurances for the word
+        // total number of occurrences for the word
         $total = 0;

         // iterate over the found values (the Yothalot\Values class is a